InserirAquiNome/crypto/crypto_cat.md

 Sometimes sending files over the internet can get some errors on them.
 This is a huge problem when the files are software, for example.

-I will create SHA256 checksum of the photo before I send it.
-And store that checksum in a txt file that I will send also with the photo.
+I will create SHA256 checksum of the picture before I send it.
+And store that checksum in a txt file that I will send also with the picture.

 `$ sha256sum cat.jpg >> cat.jpg.asc`

-Before I send it I will check if the checksum is ok or in other words the photo integrity.
+Before I send it I will check if the checksum is ok or in other words the file integrity.

 ```
 $ sha256sum -c --ignore-missing cat.jpg.asc